Engage. Inspire. Grow.

-The LDHS is a registered non-profit society operated by volunteers that manages the Ladysmith Archives, the Ladysmith Museum, and the Industrial Heritage Site located at the historic former Comox Logging & Rail Co. site for the Town of Ladysmith.
+The LDHS is a registered non-profit society operated by volunteers that manage the Ladysmith Archives, the Ladysmith Museum, and the Industrial Heritage Site located at the historic former Comox Logging & Rail Co. site for the Town of Ladysmith.

-Ladysmith Archives and Research Room is temporarily closed to the public until the risk of COVID-19 is reassessed.
+Ladysmith Archives and Research Room is temporarily closed to the public.
 In the meantime, our volunteers can help you with your request through email or phone contact.
 Located below Tim Horton’s at 1115 1st Avenue, Ladysmith.
 Phone 250-245-0100.

 LADYSMITH INDUSTRIAL HERITAGE SITE